MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-tutorial-build-machine-learning-model.md

 ## Next steps

-In this tutorial, you created and applied a binary prediction model in Power BI by taking these steps:
+In this tutorial, you created and applied a binary prediction model in Power BI by doing these steps:

-* Created a dataflow with the input data
+* Created a dataflow with the input data.
-* Created and trained a machine learning model
+* Created and trained a machine learning model.
-* Reviewed the model validation report
+* Reviewed the model validation report.
-* Applied the model to a dataflow entity
+* Applied the model to a dataflow entity.
-* Learned how to use the scored output from the model in a Power BI report
+* Learned how to use the scored output from the model in a Power BI report.

 For more information about Machine Learning automation in Power BI, see [Automated machine learning in Power BI](../transform-model/dataflows/dataflows-machine-learning-integration.md).